ImageOptim/ImageOptim/README.md

 # ImageOptim

-[ImageOptim](https://imageoptim.com) is a GUI for lossless image optimization tools: PNGOUT, AdvPNG, Pngcrush, OptiPNG, JpegOptim, MozJPEG, jpegtran, and Gifsicle.
+[ImageOptim](https://imageoptim.com) is a GUI for lossless image optimization tools: PNGOUT, AdvPNG, Pngcrush, OptiPNG, JpegOptim, MozJPEG, jpegtran, Gifsicle and SVGO.

 To get started, open `imageoptim/ImageOptim.xcodeproj`.
 It will automatically download and build all subprojects when run.